AutodeskGames/stingray-docs/source/interactive_help/cinematics/animate_shading_enviro.md

 2. In the **Story Editor** (**Window > Story Editor**), click ![](../images/icon_storyEd_addNew.png) to add a new story.

-	Stingray automatically adds the the entity to a new entity track within the story.
+	The editor automatically adds the the entity to a new entity track within the story.

 3. Right-click the track to see the entity's components and component properties.
 For more information on individual components, see ~{ The Shading environment and post effects }~.